 '''

 public static void main(String args[]) throws Exception {

 if (args.length > 0)

 remoteDomain = args[0];

 Pinger obj = new PingImpl();

 Context initialNamingContext = new InitialContext();

 initialNamingContext.rebind(NAME,obj);

 System.out.println("PingImpl created and bound to "+ NAME);

-}

 '''

 - 3. Compile the remote interface and implementation class with a Java compiler.
 Developing these classes in an RMI-IIOP application is no different than doing so in normal RMI.
-For more information on developing RMI objects, see "Understanding WebLogic RMI". - 4.
-Run the WebLogic RMI or EJB compiler against the implementation class to generate the necessary IIOP stub.
+For more information on developing RMI objects, see Oracle Fusion Middleware Programming RMI for Oracle WebLogic Server. - Run the WebLogic RMI or EJB compiler against the implementation class to generate the necessary IIOP stub.
 Note that it is no longer necessary to use the -iiop option to generate the IIOP stubs: